exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

 ### Connecting To a Kerberos Secured Hadoop:

-Connecting to a Kerberos secured Impala or Hive service works
+Connecting to a Kerberos secured Impala or Hive service only differs in one aspect: You have to a ```CONNECTION``` object which contains all the relevant information for the Kerberos authentication.
+This section describes how Kerberos authentication works and how to create such a ```CONNECTION```.

-The JDBC adapter, as well as the internally used ```IMPORT FROM JDBC``` statement both support connecting to Kerberos-secured Hadoop clusters (Hive or Impala).

-You will need following information:
-* Kerberos principal for Hadoop (i.e., Hadoop user)
-* Kerberos configuration file (e.g., krb5.conf)
+#### 0. Understand how it works (optional)
+Both the adapter script and the internally used ```IMPORT FROM JDBC``` statement support Kerberos authentication.
+They detect, that the connection is a Kerberos connection by a special prefix in the ```IDENTIFIED BY``` field.
+In such case, the authentication will happen using a Kerberos keytab and Kerberos config file (using the JAAS Java API).

+The ```CONNECTION``` object stores all relevant information and files in its fields:
-* Kerberos keytab file which contains keys for the Kerberos principal
+* The ```TO``` field contains the JDBC connection string
-* Kerberos principal for the Hadoop NameNode (value of ```dfs.namenode.kerberos.principal``` in hdfs-site.xml)
+* The ```USER``` field contains the Kerberos principal
-* JDBC connection string

-In order for the adapter to have access to the necessary Kerberos information, a CONNECTION object must be created in EXASOL.
-Storing the Kerberos information in CONNECTION objects provides the ability to set the accessibility of the Kerberos authentication data (especially the keytab) for different EXASOL database users.
-It also makes sure that the credentials will never show up in any logfile.
-The ```TO``` field contains the JDBC connection string, the Kerberos principal is stored in the ```USER``` field, and the Kerberos configuration and keytab are stored in the ```IDENTIFIED BY``` field (base64 format) along with an internal prefix to identify the CONNECTION as a Kerberos CONNECTION.
+* The ```IDENTIFIED BY``` field contains the Kerberos configuration file and keytab file (base64 encoded) along with an internal prefix ```ExaAuthType=Kerberos;``` to identify the CONNECTION as a Kerberos CONNECTION.

+#### 1. Generate the CREATE CONNECTION statement
 In order to simplify the creation of Kerberos CONNECTION objects, the [create_kerberos_conn.py](tools/create_kerberos_conn.py) Python script has been provided.
 The script requires 5 arguments:
-* CONNECTION name
+* CONNECTION name (arbitrary name for the new CONNECTION)
-* Kerberos principal
+* Kerberos principal for Hadoop (i.e., Hadoop user)
-* Kerberos configuration file path
+* Kerberos configuration file path (e.g., krb5.conf)
-* Kerberos keytab path
+* Kerberos keytab file path, which contains keys for the Kerberos principal
 * JDBC connection string

 Example command: